vbgl/stdlib2/CONTRIBUTING.md

 integrated to the library.

-This file is not comprehensive yet and might still contain mistakes or unclear indications, please consider contributing.
+This file is not comprehensive yet and might still contain mistakes or unclear indications, please consider improving it.

 ## Proof style.
 ### General guidelines